• Skip to main content

 #2 – Aromatherapy Essential Oil Diffuser

 There is power in scent and for many highly sensitives, scent plays a huge impact in their self-care.
 This aromatherapy diffuser can be used at work or at home with a variety of essential oils to help you relax, energize, sleep, or calm down.
-This Essence Diffuser has a 400 ml capacity and uses state-of-the-art wave diffusion technology to atomize essential oils for ultimate wellness.
+This Essence Diffuser has a 500 ml capacity and uses state-of-the-art wave diffusion technology to atomize essential oils for ultimate wellness.
 The Essence diffuser includes seven ambient light modes with two intensity settings for 14 different light combinations.
 It also includes 4 timer settings and a convenient auto-shutoff feature for low water levels.
 Essence is made of BPA-free plastic with a beautiful printed wood grain design.
 Aromatherapy can be a great self-care tool for the Highly Sensitive Person.

 buy on amazon

-#3 – Weighted Microwavable Heating Pad for Neck Shoulders
+#3 – Weighted Heating Pad

 buy on amazon